 The City Clerk handles water, sewer and trash accounts, as well as a number of other City business activities such as the City Ordinances, building permits, dog and cat licensing, parking fines, liquor and tobacco licenses, City budget, etc.

 The City governing body consists of Mayor Roger Behrns and four City Council Members.
-The City Supervisor is Dan Henry.
-Maintenance personnel are Goldie Mikell, Preston Derby and Elliott Smart.
+Maintenance personnel are Preston Derby, Chris Osterloh and Joel Jones.
 The City Clerk is Dee Arias and the Deputy Clerk is Sheryl Gaston.

 The City Council meetings are open to the public and anyone is welcome to attend.
 If a particular subject needs to be brought to the Council's attention, arrangements should be made with the City Clerk twenty-four hours prior to the regular Council meeting to have the item placed on the agenda.
 The City Council meets once a month, the second Wednesday of every month at 7:00 p.m.
 Notices of meetings are posted in advance at the City Office, Home State Bank and the Louisville Post Office.

 Mayor: Roger Behrns

 Council Members: Jerry McClun, Rod Petersen, Paula Simonson and Randy Jensen.

 Louisville has a Volunteer Fire and Rescue Department .
 If anyone is interested in being a volunteer, please contact the City Clerk for information.
 The Fire Chief is Jason McClun and the Rescue Captain is Mike Hoover.

 The City is patrolled by the Cass County Sheriff's Department.